helixiora/helixiora-lorelai/docs/getting_started.md

 1. Create a Python virtual environment: `python -m venv .venv`
 2. Activate it with `source .venv/bin/activate`.
 3. Install required dependencies: `pip install -r requirements.txt`.
+4. Get the database up and running, see the [readme in './db'](../db/readme.md)
 4. Ensure all `.py` scripts are executable: `chmod +x indexer.py lorelaicli.py`.
 5. Run an rq worker: